endx-star/YAYA-Wallet-Transaction-Dashboard/README.md

 ## 📝 Licensing & Attribution

-This sample is for demonstration and assessment.
+This is a sample work for demonstration and assessment purpose.